malkarol/SE2/README.md

 # Software Engineering 2
 ## Project: Intelligent Wear Advisor
-### Frontend branch
+### Frontend test branch
 Frontend will be created with React.
+This branch will be used for adding new fucntionalities.
+After being tested and approved, changes will be merged with frontend branch.

 Members responsbile:
 1. Nguyen Chi Cong